FancyWaifu/FancyWaifu/README.md

 Hi, I’m @FancyWaifu

-I'm studying in Cybersecuirty and Pen testing and this github page is just some things I make that might be helpful for other people
-I'm very open to critism when it comes to writing my code cause I'm not the best and want to learn!
+I'm studying in Cybersecurity and can use Python, C, and Rust.
+This Github is a tool for me to upload my own hacking software